 Products are ranked (#1 down to the last) against all other products within a category.
 The ranking is based on how many thumbs up a product receives.
 The tiebreaker for products receiving the same number of thumbs up is the effectiveness rating.
 A product must be ranked within the top two-thirds of its category to receive a thumbs up in this area.

 There are several ways to find products in the database.
 The most powerful tool is the product filter.
-This tool uses several filters to help you find the perfect supplement including category, manufacturer, rating, ingredients to include or avoid, label transparency, claim ratings, serving size unit, and price.
+This tool uses several filters to help you find the perfect supplement including category, manufacturer, rating, ingredients to include or avoid, label transparency, claim ratings, and serving size unit.
 If you're looking for a specific product, use the simple keyword search.
 If you're not looking for anything specific, you can browse all products or category specific products here.

 Products are assigned to a specific category (pre-workout, intra-workout, fat burners..) based on a manufacturer's marketing materials.